-Most teachers in Jewish schools have substantial experience in Jewish education, but many teachers are new to their current schools.
-Most plan to continue teaching in their current positions.
-In addition, a majority of teachers indicate that they have made Jewish education their careers.
+Most teachers in Jewish schools have substantial experience in Jewish education.
+Most plan to continue teaching in their current positions, and a majority indicate that they have made Jewish education their career.
 Even among part-time teachers, more than half describe themselves as having a career in Jewish education.
 Most strikingly, 44% of supplementary school teachers view their work in this way.

 The commitment and stability reflected in these findings suggest that the notion of a profession of Jewish education is not as far-fetched as its part-time nature might indicate.
-If teachers plan to stay in Jewish education, and view it as a career, they may respond positively to increased opportunities for professional growth.
-Through professional growth, the weaknesses in pre-service training may be addressed.
-Moreover, the commitment and stability of teachers in Jewish education suggests than investment in their professional growth would have a long-term payoff.
+If teachers plan to stay in Jewish education and view it as a career, they may respond positively to increased opportunities for professional growth.
+Through professional growth, the weaknesses in preservice training may be addressed.
+Moreover, the commitment and stability of teachers in Jewish education suggest that investment in their professional growth would have a long-term payoff.